tudelft3d/website/education/msctopics/index.md

 In the framework of Smart Cities, the MSc thesis will focus on interoperability issues when it comes the heterogeneous utility networks (e.g. gas, water, electricity, sewage, district heating, telecommunications, etc.) that are found in the urban environment.
 Starting from a CityGML-based 3D city model, the Msc thesis will focus on testing and further extending the Utility Network ADE (Application Domain Extension), based on a concrete case study which will be agreed upon with the student.
 A ''possible'' application area is in the energy sector, e.g. when it comes to coupling networks to specific simulation programs.

 Prerequisites: Knowledge of CityGML and its ADE mechanism, FME and Enterprise Architect are required.
-A bonus is texperience of the CityGML 3D City Database and the associated tools.
+A bonus is experience of the CityGML 3D City Database and the associated tools.

 **Contact**: [Giorgio Agugiaro](https://3d.bk.tudelft.nl/gagugiaro/) and [Jantien Stoter](https://3d.bk.tudelft.nl/jstoter/)